 - EPA has compelled information development for unsponsored HPV chemicals;

 - initial submissions were reviewed by EPA;

-- information submitted by sponsors is complete and of high quality; and
+- information submitted by sponsors was complete and of high quality; and

-- submitted information has been made readily publicly accessible and usable.
+- submitted information was made readily publicly accessible and usable.

 Barely passing grades for chemical industry and EPA

 Based on grades assigned on the individual metrics, the chemical industry earned an overall grade of D and EPA an overall grade of C minus.

 The report notes that the Challenge was successful at developing and making public basic hazard information for more chemicals in much less time than prior efforts.
 However, the program’s serious shortcomings offer important “lessons learned” that are relevant both in recognizing the limitations of voluntary environmental initiatives, and in designing and executing them where they are used.

 See Environmental Defense’s earlier status reports on the HPV Challenge: